Ingredy

 What it is

-Carrageenan is a polysaccharide extracted from red algae seaweed, used to thicken and stabilize food products.
+Carrageenan is a carbohydrate extracted from red seaweed, primarily used to thicken, stabilize, and emulsify products.

 Found in